manudragon333/qdb/Javascript Basic.md

 # What is prototype
+* Prototypes are the mechanism by which JavaScript objects inherit methods and properties from one another.
+* (OR) Objects can have a prototype object, which acts as a template object, from which it inherits methods and properties.

+# What is prototype chain
+* An object's prototype object may also have a prototype object, which it inherits methods and properties from, and so on.
+This is often referred to as a prototype chain.

+# What is prototype and __proto__(Or Object.getPrototypeOf(obj))
+* `__proto__` is the property on each instance, and `prototype` is the property on the constructor.
+* Object.getPrototypeOf(new Foobar()) refers to the same object as Foobar.prototype.

 # What is Prototypal inheritance
 # What is Constructor function
 # What are Built-in JavaScript Constructors